How to Propose a CSP Project

 Bacterial and archaeal epigenomes

 DNA base modifications (6mA, 5mC, 4mC and others) are known to be important in host defense (as part of restriction systems), but may have additional functional roles that have previously been difficult to detect.
 New technologies now allow direct sequencing of DNA base modifications, providing a first opportunity for genome-wide exploration of bacterial epigenomes.
 JGI is seeking proposals to examine the possible regulatory roles of DNA base modification in Bacteria and Archaea.
 Up to 12 isolates may be proposed.
-For projects with >12 genomes, please refer to the CSP 2014 annual call.
+For projects with >12 genomes, please refer to the CSP 2015 annual call (to be released spring 2014)

 Most microbes live in complex communities in oftentimes dynamic environments where the impact of changing environmental parameters on community structure and function are largely unknown.
 JGI is accepting proposals which include no more than 12 samples, of which up to 6 may be metagenomes.
-The remaining samples may include bacterial or achaeal isolates or single cells.
+The remaining samples may include bacterial or archaeal isolates or single cells.
 Metatranscriptome samples should not be included.
 Up to 92 iTag samples may also be proposed, although iTag-only proposals will not be considered.
 Proposals must show clear DOE mission relevance in areas such as bioenergy-related plant-microbe interactions, carbon/nitrogen cycling and/or carbon sequestration processes in soils and sediments, and biogeochemical processes contributing to contaminant biotransformation and/or immobilization.
-For projects that fall outside these criteria, please refer to the CSP 2014 annual call (released in Spring 2013).
+For projects that fall outside these criteria, please refer to the CSP 2015 annual call (to be released spring 2014)

 What are JGI’s capabilities?